danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 -  Recent articles (on full article page) are displayed dynamically
 -  Pagination is handled dynamically
 -  Tags and writer collections handled dynamically

+### To-Do List

+-  [ ] Codeblocks are too big on mobile
+-  [ ] Bullet points too close to edge of screen on mobile
+-  [ ] Style the code block copy buttons beautifully

+-  [ ] Add search function
+-  [ ] Add metadata to tags and writer pages
+-  [ ] Generate keywords and meta descriptions for all proper coding articles
+-  [ ] Remove Shakespeare articles
+-  [ ] Rewrite About page

+### Tests

+-  Check that internal links don't contain problem punctuation
+-  Check that length of `ARTICLES.json` matches number of files in `app/articles`
+-  [ ] Write tests for localhost
+-  [ ] Write tests for live site

 ### Installation